 - One hardwood board.
-Use teak if you can get it but Honduran mahogany, stained Philippine mahogany, or even red oak will do.
+Use teak if you can get it but mahogany or even red oak will do.
 See the description below for dimensions.
 Depending on where you mount it, only one edge will be visible most of the time so the wood species isn’t critical.
 I used a scrap of mahogany that I already had on hand.

 - Two feet of 1/4″ shock cord for every 4 glasses.

 - One 5/16″ stainless steel hog ring for every hole.

 - Two or four #8 x 1-1/4″ stainless steel oval head wood screws and finish washers.

 - Various grades of sandpaper